danieltak/studies-and-research/markdown/MARKDOWN.md

 ###  1.3. <a name='Gitclone'></a>Git clone

-- Login to your account and go to the FIRE-QT-Convert repository and copy the HTTP clone link:
+- Login to your account and go to the repository and copy the HTTP clone link, e.g.: `https://github.com/danieltak/studies-and-research.git`

 - Open the VSCode software and go to Source Control Panel: